RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 7. When the game state indicates the that is won or stalemated, the clients show this visually and disallow further game play.
 8. The first client calls End Game (DELETE /v1/games/{game_id}).

+## Project Prerequisites

+Install the latest stable version of the [Rust toolchain](https://www.rust-lang.org/tools/install):

+`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

+Then, you can browse the code using your favorite IDE such [RustRover](https://www.jetbrains.com/rust/download/#section=mac) or [Visual Code](https://code.visualstudio.com/download), etc.

-## Running the Service
+## Building and Running the Service

-From the source root folder:
+From the source root folder (tic-tac-toe-service) run the following command:

 `cargo run --release`